-Another reason to go solar in 2020 is that the ITC of 26 percent is available only until the end of this year.
-It is set to drop to 22 percent in 2021.
-From2022 the federal solar tax credit will not be available for residential solar installations.
+Another reason to go solar in 2021 is that the ITC of 26 percent is available only until the end of 2022.
+It is set to drop to 22 percent in 2023.
+From 2024 the federal solar tax credit will not be available for residential solar installations.

 Florida Solar Incentives

 If you are planning to buy a solar energy system for your property in Florida, you can get an exemption from sales tax thanks to the Solar and CHP Sales Tax Exemption administered by the Florida Department of Revenue.
 Active since July 1, 1997, this exemption was initially set to expire on July 1, 2002.
 After an extension of three years, it was later made permanent in May 2005.

 Florida’s sales tax exemption lets property owners enjoy a saving of 6 percent on the purchase of a new solar energy system.
 To give you an idea, let’s say that you buy a system worth $15,000 in 2021.
 By using this exemption, you can reduce the total cost by $900 and maximize your savings on the upfront cost of solar panels.